-Umbrellas are an age-old invention that has been popular in every culture and civilization throughout history.
-Over time, the umbrella has evolved into a versatile tool that now serves a variety of purposes.
+Umbrellas are an age-old invention famous in every culture and civilization.
+Over time, the umbrella has evolved into a versatile tool for various purposes.
 With modern engineering and design practices, umbrellas made with a wide range of materials are available in the market.
-But there’s one thing that all umbrellas have in common, it doesn’t matter if it’s a golf umbrella, a promotional umbrella or an antique, they all need a beautiful handle.
-Whether it be an intricately adorned antique wooden handle or a sleek and modern aluminium handle, umbrella handles can be made with a variety of materials to suit the purpose and utility of the specific kind of umbrella.
+But there’s one thing that all umbrellas have in common; it doesn’t matter if it’s a golf umbrella, a promotional umbrella, or an antique, they all need a beautiful handle.
+Whether it be an intricately adorned antique wooden handle or a sleek and modern aluminum handle, umbrella handles can be made with various materials to suit the purpose and utility of the specific kind of umbrella.

-Here we’ll list out some of the materials used to make umbrella handles and where they fit best.
+Here we’ll list some materials used to make umbrella handles and where they fit best.
 Read on and learn something new!

 Did you know?
 The first umbrellas existed more than 4000 years ago!

-Wooden umbrella handles gained popularity in the nineteenth century England, where umbrella handles were carved out of elegant mahogany and ebony wood and handcrafted with intricate designs and motifs to please the customers.
-As such, umbrellas with such beautiful wooden handles became a sort of status symbol in nineteenth-century England, common with the nobility of the region.
+Wooden umbrella handles gained popularity in nineteenth-century England, where umbrella handles were carved out of elegant mahogany and ebony wood and handcrafted with intricate designs and motifs to please the customers.
+As such, umbrellas with such beautiful wooden handles became a status symbol in nineteenth-century England, familiar with the region’s nobility.

-No matter the style, a wooden handle on an umbrella is sure to bring elegance to your daily carry item reminiscent of the noble culture through which these wooden handles evolved.
+No matter the style, a wooden handle on an umbrella will surely bring elegance to your daily carry item, reminiscent of the noble culture through which these wooden handles evolved.

 Did you know?
 Umbrella hats became gained popularity in the nineteenth century.

-Aluminum is a dynamic material with wide-ranging applications prized for its malleable structure which can be folded and molded to make whatever shapes we want.
-When it comes to umbrellas, aluminum is used to make not only the frame and the shaft but also the handles.
+Aluminum is a dynamic material with wide-ranging applications prized for its malleable structure, which can be folded and molded to make whatever shapes we want.
+When it comes to umbrellas, aluminum is used to make the frame, shaft, and handles.
 Aluminum handles are a lightweight addition to your favorite umbrellas as the metal gives a shiny lustrous finish, doesn’t rust easily and gives long life to the umbrella.
-Moreover, modern designed umbrellas usually feature aluminum handles as the grey tones of the handle are a defining feature of modern and industrial design.
+Moreover, modern-designed umbrellas usually feature aluminum handles as the grey tones of the handle are a defining feature of modern and industrial design.

 Did you know?
 The Chinese were the first to invent water-proof umbrellas!